erikedin/Behavior.jl/README.md

 hascoffee(cup::Cup) = cup[:coffee] > 0.0

-@given "that there is a cup in the coffee machine" begin
+@given("that there is a cup in the coffee machine") do context
     cup = Cup()
     machine = Machine()